SalomePlatform/shaper/src/ExchangePlugin/doc/dumpFeature.rst

 .. centered::
    **Dump property panel**

-In this panel it is necessary to enter a file name directly into input field or press **'...'** button and browse it with help of dump file dialog box:
+In this panel it is necessary to enter a file name directly or press **'...'** button and browse it with help of dump file dialog box:

 .. image:: images/DumpFileDlg.png
    :align: center